Blogs

 wave

-• Key highlights of the US-China trade deal: US tariffs on Chinese imports dropped from a whopping 145% to a more manageable 30%.
-Similarly, China reduced its tariffs on US imports from 125% to 10%.
-These reductions are in effect for the next 90 days.
+Here's the lowdown on the deal: US tariffs on Chinese imports dropped from a whopping 145% to a more manageable 30%.
+China also lowered its tariffs on US imports from 125% to 10%.
+This is all in effect for the next 90 days.
+Honestly, who saw that coming?

-In India, the world's second-largest gold consumer, the MCX (Multi Commodity Exchange) saw minimal movement in gold futures today.
-After a sharp 4% drop earlier this week, Gold June 5 contracts are trading slightly higher at ₹92,955 per 10 grams.
-This reflects a cautious market, still digesting the impact of recent geopolitical developments.
+In India, the world’s second-largest gold consumer, the Multi Commodity Exchange (MCX) saw some pretty minimal movement in gold futures today.
+After a sharp 4% drop earlier in the week, gold futures are trading slightly higher at ₹92,955 per 10 grams.
+It seems like the market is still figuring things out after the recent geopolitical developments.

 • Delhi: 22K - ₹8,780/gram; 24K - ₹9,577/gram

-• Chennai, Bengaluru, Mumbai, Pune, Kolkata, Hyderabad: Rates similar to Delhi
+• Chennai, Bengaluru, Mumbai, Pune, Kolkata, Hyderabad: Similar to Delhi

-Internationally, gold prices also experienced a dip, reaching a one-week low earlier this week.
+Internationally, gold prices also took a dip, reaching a one-week low earlier this week.
 The COMEX gold price was trading around $3,263.8 per troy ounce, with the spot price at approximately $3,258.11 per ounce.
-The strengthening US dollar index and rising bond yields further pressured gold prices downward.
+A stronger US dollar and rising bond yields added to the downward pressure.

 • Easing geopolitical tensions